ljvmiranda921/dataflow-cookiecutter/templates/Standard/{{cookiecutter.project_underscore_slug}}/README.md

 ```

 You can also add more dependencies for each of your workers by filling-in the
-`worker-requirements.txt` file. **Lastly, you can edit the pipeline by updating
+`requirements-worker.txt` file. **Lastly, you can edit the pipeline by updating
 `main.py`.**

 ### Running pipelines